 *To be provided by authors: Screen capture footage of checking the reflectivity measurement software, which shows that the layer is now 300 nm thick.

 Authors: I have written the screen capture descriptions with the assumption that the MOCVD software and the reflectivity oscillation measurement software are separate.
 If this is not so, please revise the descriptions as needed.
+You are right, the software are in two computers.

 Authors: Can the MOCVD software detect the layer thickness from the reflectivity measurement software and automatically advance to the next step?
+We jump to the next step manually.

 Authors: Can the reflectivity software differentiate between layers when showing the layer thickness, or does it just show the total thickness of the combined layers?
+We manually calculate the thickness based on the reflectivity spectrum.

 Then, switch the trimethylaluminum flow to vent and then to idle.
 Start the trimethylgallium flow and allow it to stabilize at 16 sccm.
 Ramp up the ammonia flow to 7,000 sccm and let it stabilize for 1 minute.
 [1-SCREEN]